The Department of Dance acknowledges the wonderful and exciting achievements of our alumni since they have embarked upon their professional careers.

 Susan Vencl, MFA ’90, is presenting her evening length work About Long Before Afterward in New York City at the Graham Center of Contemporary Dance, February 19 – 21.
 The work for five dancers was created to music composed by Arlene Sierra.

-Ying Xu, MFA 2012, teaches Ballet and Chinese Classical dance at the University of Wisconsin at Madison and also has her own dance studio, Living Stream Enrichment Center, where she teaches and choreographs.
+Ying Xu, MFA 2012, is an Adjunct at Coker University and also has her own dance studio, Living Stream Enrichment Center, where she teaches and choreographs.
 She is also coordinating an International Dance Teacher’s workshop between China and UW Madison.

 Majors: BA in Dance